Law School Application Timeline For College Students

 Continue to work diligently on your coursework and do not sacrifice your GPA to LSAT preparation.
 If you plan to submit your applications in late October or early November, this set of grades will be the last the law school sees in making its initial determination on your application.

-If you plan to take the June LSAT, register in April.
-Registration deadlines usually fall one month prior to the test, but you may check the LSAC website for specific deadlines.
+Register for the LSAT if you plan to take it in the Summer.
+Registration deadlines usually fall one and a half months prior to the test, but you should check the LSAC website for specific deadlines.

 Begin gathering materials for the CAS.
 If you are taking summer school, register for the CAS and send your transcripts after the summer term (between your junior and senior years).
 If you are not taking summer school, you can subscribe to the CAS anytime during the summer.
 Remember that you must send a transcript from every college and junior college you have attended.
 Be sure to check the transcripts for any errors that have been made in recording grades or credits.
 Also, once the CAS Report is complete, check it for errors.